Preventing Violence Against Women

 Violence against women and girls has been described by Kofi Annan as 'perhaps the most pervasive violation of human rights across the globe', yet it is entirely preventable.
 We need action by schools, government, local authorities and the community to stop abuse before it begins.

-- Over 20,000 girls under 15 are at high risk of female genital mutilation in England and Wales each year.
+- Over 60,000 girls under the age of 15 are at high risk of FGM every year in England and Wales.
+(City University, 2014)

-- 1 in 2 boys & 1 in 3 girls think it is ok sometimes to hit a woman or force her to have sex.
+- 1 in 2 boys & 1 in 3 girls think it is ok sometimes to hit a woman or force her to have sex (Zero Tolerance, 1998)

-- 1 in 3 teenage girls has experienced sexual violence from a partner.
+- 1 in 3 teenage girls has experienced sexual violence from a partner (NSPCC, 2009)

 We think that girls have the right to be safe growing up and learning.
 Our Schools Safe 4 Girls campaign calls for action by parents, students and the Government to ensure that girls are safe and supported in their schools, homes and communities.
 Use our campaign pack to talk to YOUR school.